Members elect a Council of up to 15 members annually

 - Stephanie Brada

 - Noemi Zell

-We also have an Honorary President, Julian Samuels, and two Vice Presidents, Ruth Magnus and Yvonne Mason who sit on Council and the Executive.
+We also have an Honorary President, Julian Samuels, and two Vice Presidents, Anton Fishman and Yvonne Mason who attend Council and the Executive.

-The Council is formed into working groups which are as follows:
+The Council is formed into or liaises with working groups as follows:

 |Committee||Chair||Meeting frequency||Role of committee|

 |Lucy Hammond||Quarterly||The Care Group will decide who in the community may need extra support and agree and deliver this.|